The Story of CDC

 Sacrifices in the line of duty

 Health care workers directly involved in patient handling and care are always susceptible to the infectious diseases.
-Before the strict protection measures were brought into practice, number of health care workers were already infected with the disease.
-Out of documented total of 881 doctors, nurses and midwives infected 513 had to lose their lives to EBOLA.
+Even before the disease diagnosis, establishment of preventive protocols many health care workers were already infected with the disease.
+Out of documented total 881 doctors, nurses and midwives infected 513 lost their lives to EBOLA.

-Public Health system of these nations already weakened by years of war, political unrest and poverty suffered the greatest burnt of this outbreak.
-Liberia and Sierra Leone respectively, lost 8 and 7 percent of their total health care workers, including doctors and nurses to EBOLA.
-23% of decrease in health care service in Sierra Leone is attributed to this disease.
+The fragile public health system of these nations weakened by years of war, political unrest and poverty suffered the greatest setback from this outbreak.
+Liberia and Sierra Leone lost 8 and 7 percent of their total health care workers, including doctors and nurses to EBOLA respectively, with an attributable 23% of decrease in health care service in Sierra Leone alone.

-The gallery also housed display of boots, gears, masks, safety robes including the white boards used for tracking cases, keeping count of dead and contact tracing.
-Actual hand drawn diagrams and calculations on back of folders used for record keeping display the skill set demanded by epidemics of this magnitude.
+The gallery housed display of boots, gears, masks, safety robes including the white boards used for tracking cases.
+Maintaining counts of sick, dead and contact tracing is essential for out-break control.
+There I saw back of folders with actual hand drawn diagrams and calculations used for record keeping.

-The EBOLA display to me was a real-life demonstration of how epidemiological tools when meticulously formatted can prevent an inevitable catastrophe.
-It left me with the deeper understanding of my chosen filed of interest, and above all an honor to the real soldiers, citizens of West Africa- with so much to gain and so much to lose- the true first responders!
+The EBOLA display was a real-life demonstration of how different nations and agencies can come to a common ground of understanding.
+It also displayed on how epidemiological tools can be meticulously formatted to prevent an inevitable catastrophe to the mankind.
+It left me with the deeper understanding of my chosen field of interest and above all, an honor to the real soldiers, citizens of West Africa- with so much to gain and so much to lose- the true first responders!